knulli-cfw/knulli.org/docs/faq/troubleshooting.md

      * It applies a simple **suspend to RAM**, which means that many components of the device are shut off, but the entire state of the device is kept in **RAM** (Random Access Memory).
 Consequently, the device will still require some power to keep the RAM active.
      * The Anbernic devices of that series consume a lot of power to maintain the RAM in sleep mode, which is why you might notice a **discharge** of about **5% per hour**, so you cannot put the device to sleep indefinitely.
      * The **improved sleep mode** seems to save more power, however, it is still unknown to us how this is achieved.
-     * A more efficient power management could be achieved by implementing **suspend to disk**, which would keep the state of the device in a **persistent memory**, such as a hard disk or an SD card.
+     * More efficient power management could be achieved by implementing **suspend to disk**, which would keep the state of the device in a **persistent memory**, such as a hard disk or an SD card.
 The device would be able to **power off completely**, therefore saving much more battery charge.
 However, the custom kernel provided by Anbernic for the devices of that series only allows **Suspend to RAM**.
 We will not be able to provide a **suspend to disk** implementation until the Anbernic devices of that series are supported by the mainline Linux kernel.
 * It is possible that your battery **discharges a little** even when the device is **turned off** completely.
 It might be a **self-preservation mechanism** built into the battery to make sure that it doesn't stay charged at 100% for too long.
 * If you perceive that your device drains all battery charge within a day or less despite being turned off, the device most likely was **not** turned off but only in **sleep mode**.